Academic year 2022/23

 • help potential trainee teachers make informed choices about where to train

-These statistics are based on trainees with course outcomes, i.e. those trainees who have been awarded QTS or ended their training but were not awarded QTS [1].
-In previous publications, trainees estimated to be in their expected final year who were yet to complete their ITT course were also included, but these have been removed this year due to a change in data source meaning data are no longer comparable (see methodology section for more detail on this change).
+These statistics are based on trainees with course outcomes, i.e. those trainees who have been awarded QTS or ended their training but were not awarded QTS.
+Trainees who were not awarded QTS includes those who left the course before the end (excluding those who left the course within 90 days of the start) and trainees who did not meet the standards.
 For comprehensive statistics about new entrants to ITT and their characteristics, please refer to the ITT census publications, available on the ITT statistics webpage.

 The following tables are included.
 All contain data on QTS award rates and employment rates.
 Employment rates for the latest year are provisional estimates and all previous years are revised:

-In this year’s publication, the main tables contain five years of data, from 2017/18 to 2021/22.
+In this year’s publication, the main tables contain six years of data, from 2017/18 to 2022/23.
 Please see the methodology for more details on how provisional and revised employment rates are calculated.

 Background on mainstream initial teacher training

-To become a qualified teacher in England, trainees typically complete a programme of initial teacher training (ITT).
-This provides them with training, mentoring and teaching practice in schools, and leads to the award of qualified teacher status (QTS) for successful trainees.
+To become a qualified teacher in England, trainees typically complete a programme of ITT.
+This provides them with training, mentoring and teaching practice in schools, and leads to the award of QTS for successful trainees.

 Overall QTS and employment rates of trainees